Sniffin3083/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-Uses the HTTP module to run a randomly generated Rock Paper Scissors game.
-Project created with the help of Codecademy
+Uses the HTTP module to run a randomly generated Rock Paper Scissors game

 ## How to run
 1. Clone the repository locally and open the index.html file